-- (1) This section applies if- - (a) either- - (i) a lessee contravenes this chapter or the lease; or - (ii) a lessee fails to pay a required fee in relation to an extension of time to complete works under section 298D; and - (b) the planning and land authority has complied with section 384 in relation to the lessee. - (2) The planning and land authority may, by written notice (a termination notice) given to the lessee, terminate the lease.

-Note For how documents may be given, see the Legislation Act, pt 19.5.

-- (3) A termination notice takes effect 10 working days after the day the notice is given. - (4) At the same time as, or as soon as practicable after, the termination notice is given to the lessee, the planning and land authority must give a copy of the termination notice to- - (a) the registrar-general; and - (b) any person having an interest in the land comprised in the lease that is registered under the Land Titles Act 1925. - (5) The validity of the termination of a lease is not affected by a failure to comply with subsection (4).
+- (1) This section applies if- - (a) a lessee- - (i) contravenes this chapter or the lease; or - (ii) fails to pay a required fee in relation to an extension of time to complete works under section 298D; or - (iii) receives a compliance reminder notice and fails to comply with the notice; and - (b) the planning and land authority has complied with section 384 in relation to the lessee. - (2) The planning and land authority may, by written notice (a termination notice) given to the lessee, terminate the lease. - Note For how documents may be given, see the Legislation Act, pt 19.5. - (3) A termination notice takes effect 10 working days after the day the notice is given. - (4) At the same time as, or as soon as practicable after, the termination notice is given to the lessee, the planning and land authority must give a copy of the termination notice to- - (a) the registrar-general; and - (b) any person having an interest in the land comprised in the lease that is registered under the Land Titles Act 1925. - (5) The validity of the termination of a lease is not affected by a failure to comply with subsection (4).